ibm-cloud-docs/openwhisk/pkg_speech_to_text.md

 The installable {{site.data.keyword.speechtotextfull}} service provides an [API](https://www.ibm.com/watson/developercloud/speech-to-text/api/v1/curl.html){: external} that uses IBM's speech-recognition capabilities to produce transcripts of spoken audio.
 {:shortdesc}

+The Watson packages are deprecated.
+Please use the [Watson SDKs](/docs/watson?topic=watson-using-sdks){: external} to perform Watson related functionality.
+For more information about which Watson SDK is included in the available runtimes, see the [Functions runtime](/docs/openwhisk?topic=openwhisk-runtimes) documentation.
+{: deprecated}

-The service can transcribe speech from various languages and audio formats.
+This service can transcribe speech from various languages and audio formats.
 It addition to basic transcription, the service can produce detailed information about many aspects of the audio.
 For most languages, the service supports two sampling rates, broadband and narrowband.
 It returns all JSON response content in the `UTF-8` character set.
 For more information about the service, see [{{site.data.keyword.speechtotextshort}}](/docs/speech-to-text?topic=speech-to-text-about).

 The {{site.data.keyword.speechtotextshort}} package contains the following entities.
 You can find more information in the {{site.data.keyword.speechtotextshort}} API reference by clicking the entity name.